z55vz/DL_Project/README.md

 * **Logistic Regression**: Serves as the statistical baseline.
 * **Deep Neural Network (DNN)**: The main model featuring Batch Normalization and Dropout for optimized performance.

-### 4. Price Optimization
-For each request, the system runs an optimization loop that tests a grid of potential prices and selects the one yielding the highest expected revenue.

 ---

 ## 📊 Results